firebase/FirebaseUI-iOS/README.md

 # Only pull in Google login features
 pod 'FirebaseUI/Google', '~> 5.0'

-# Only pull in Twitter login features
-pod 'FirebaseUI/Twitter', '~> 5.0'

 # Only pull in Phone Auth login features
 pod 'FirebaseUI/Phone', '~> 5.0'
 ```